camilla-eldridge/Modeller-methods/README.md

+Conclusion

-        I interpreted this as the model with loop refinement being no better than the basic template model....
+I interpreted this as the loop refinement showing no serious improvement in the model (loop refinement model also looks weird viewed in pymol).
+The single template model has the most negative overall DOPE score: model multi(-22093.03906), model single(-22154.52930)so this was chosen as the most likely model for tsp23.